Suggestion: Watch the 5 minutes video tutorial before reading this article

 Interestingly, locals and foreigners don’t need to pay annual property tax in Thailand, which is kind of unique.

 Choosing a city is not that difficult and comes down to your preferences.
-Is your plan to have a holiday retreat, an investment vehicle that generate rental incomes, or a place to stay long term?
+Is your plan to have a holiday retreat, an investment vehicle that generates rental incomes, or a place to stay long term?

 Do you prefer to spend the days on a calm beach in Hua Hin or enjoying the bustling nightlife of Bangkok?